GBuenaflor/01azure-aks-apimanagement-03/README.md

   type: LoadBalancer
 ```

-#### 1.2 Option 2 - Connect API from AKS to API Management using a NodePort IP, configure Service section in the 03wcf-Ext-Int.yaml AKS manifest file
+#### 1.2 Option 2 - Connect API deployed from AKS to API Management using a NodePort IP, configure Service section in the 03wcf-Ext-Int.yaml AKS manifest file

 ```diff
 apiVersion: v1